AtChem/AtChem2/README.md

 Copy the example `Makefile`  from `tools/` to the main directory and set the variables `CVODELIB`, `OPENLIBMDIR` to the paths of the libraries CVODE and openlibm.
 Optionally, set the variable `FRUITDIR` to the path of the library FRUIT.

-Type `./tools/build.sh tools/mcm_example.fac` in the main directory to create an executable file called `atchem2`, using an example chemical mechanism and a default configuration.
-Note that, at present, AtChem2 requires recompilation for each new chemical mechanism file (`*.fac`).
-This is handled by the script `./tools/build.sh`, which converts the `.fac` file into a format usable by AtChem2 (namely, it generates three Fortran files in the `src/gen/` directory and several data files in the `model/configuration/` directory).
+Type `./tools/build.sh tools/mcm_example.fac model/configuration model/configuration mcm` in the main directory to create an executable file called `atchem2`, using an example chemical mechanism and a default configuration.
+This will also build a shared library `mechanism.so` and several data files in the `model/configuration/` directory.

 After completing the build step above, set the initial conditions, the required outputs and the other model parameters by editing the files in the `model/configuration/` directory.
 To run the model, type `./atchem2`.
 The build script and the executable accept several command line arguments to change the location of the configuration, input and output files from the default directories.